Electric dipole moments of neutron and heavy quarks c, t in CP violating $U(1)_X$SSM: numerical results

 To simplify the numerical discussion, the non-diagonal elements of $m^2_{\tilde{U}},~ m^2_{\tilde{D}},~ m^2_{\tilde{Q}},~ {T_U},~ {T_D}$ are supposed as zero.

-\subsection{neutron EDM}
+\subsection{Neutron EDM}

-From equations (\ref{dx0u}), (\ref{dx0d}), (\ref{dxzf1}), (\ref{dxzf2}), (\ref{dg1}), (\ref{dg2}) and (\ref{c5}), we can easily see that the none zero EDM can be derived from the none zero imaginary part.
-If all the elements of the rotation matrixes are taken to be real, the EDM vanishes.
-In the following analysis, we focus on the CP violating phases including $\theta_3$ of gluino mass and the rotation matrixes to be complex (see the neutralino matrix (\ref{mx0}) and the chargino matrix(\ref{mxzf})).
-In this subsection, we use the parameters as $g_X=0.3,~ T_{U33}=-1500~{\rm GeV},~T_{U22}=400~{\rm GeV},~m^2_{\tilde{Q}{33}}=2.6~ {\rm TeV}^2,~ m^2_{\tilde{Q}{22}}=5~ {\rm TeV}^2$.
+From equations (\ref{dx0u}), (\ref{dx0d}), (\ref{dxzf1}), (\ref{dg1}), (\ref{dg2}) and (\ref{c5}), we can see that the none-zero EDM can be derived from none-zero imaginary part.
+If the rotation matrices are taken to be real, the EDM vanishes.
+The new CPV sources beyond MSSM are interesting.
+In the following analysis, we focus on the CPV phases in SUSY particle mass matrices(i.e. $M_{\tilde{\chi}^0}$ Eq.(\ref{mx0}) and $M_{\tilde{\chi}^\pm}$ Eq.(\ref{mxzf})) that make the rotation matrices to be complex.
+We also consider other sensitive parameters that affect the EDMs and CEDMs.